jaantollander/masters-thesis/content/20_hpc.md

 Clusters rely on a *workload manager* to allocate access to computing resources, schedule, and run programs on the back end.
 The programs may instantiate an interactive or batch process.
 A batch process is a computation that runs from start to finish without user interaction compared to interactive processes such as an active terminal prompt or a text editor which respond to user input.
-We must specify the resources we request and the limits for them.

 *Slurm* is a workload manager for Linux clusters [@slurm; @docs-slurm].
 Unlike Lustre, Slurm operates in the user space, not kernel space.
-These computing resources include nodes, cores, memory, and time.
+Slurm provides a framework for starting, executing, and monitoring work on the allocated nodes with requested computing resources such as nodes, cores, memory, and time.
 Resource access may be exclusive or nonexclusive, depending on the configuration.
+Slurm maintains a queue of jobs waiting for resources to become available and can perform accounting for resource usage.
-We refer to a resource allocation as a *job* in a job script.
-An individual job may contain multiple *job steps* that may execute sequentially or in parallel.
+We refer to a resource allocation as a *job* and a job may contain multiple *job steps* that may execute sequentially or in parallel.
-Slurm provides a framework for starting, executing, and monitoring work on the allocated nodes.
-Slurm groups nodes into *partitions*, which may be overlapping.
+Administrators can group nodes into Slurm *partitions*, which may overlap.
-It also maintains a queue of jobs waiting for resources to become available.
-Slurm can also perform accounting for resource usage.

-TODO: admins can set policies, such as partitions, queuing policies, maximum resources allocations
+They can also set policies such as queuing policies and maximum resource allocations.